 giving a dose it is about ¾ tsp per 5 lbs of body weight.

-try to get it open and get it as far back on tongue as possible and rub all on gums.
-You can also syringe it
+locked try to get it open and get it as far back on tongue as possible and rub all on gums.
+You can also

-into the pup’s mouth.
-Get a heating pad or heating blanket and slowly warm the puppy to proper body
+syringe it into the pup’s mouth.
+Get a heating pad or heating blanket and slowly warm the puppy to

-temperature.
+proper body temperature.
 If the puppy responds all is well.
-Feed it a quality canned moist food right away!
-Monitor
+Feed it a quality canned moist food right

-the puppy to be sure that the condition does not recur.
-Try to eliminate the stress that caused the
+away!
+Monitor the puppy to be sure that the condition does not recur.
+Try to eliminate the stress that

-that can wait until the vet opens the following morning!
-If you do not have treatment for the low sugar
+something that can wait until the vet opens the following morning!
+If you do not have treatment for

-on hand you need to get it right away and keep it in stock at all times as you never know when an attack
+the low sugar on hand you need to get it right away and keep it in stock at all times as you never know

 ~ Common Health Problems ~

 Diarrhea: Possible causes: wrong diet, or sudden change in diet, bacteria, viruses, worms, parasites,

 Constipation: Possible causes: not enough water, stress.